 Sports

 While controversy surrounds youth football due to the risk of injury, most other sports are perfectly suited for youngsters.
 The list includes baseball, basketball, soccer, and softball.
-What’s more, youth sports are an effective way to teach kids the value of teamwork as well as help them perform critical thinking under pressure.
+What’s more, What’s more, youth sports are an effective way to teach kids the value of teamwork as well as help them perform critical thinking under pressure.
 Combined with the obvious ways in which sports help kids to hone their fine motor skills and improve hand-eye coordination, enrolling your kid in an afterschool sports league could be the right move.
+But don’t forget the softball fence windscreens for added safety and a real feel.

 Music